Child Safeguarding Statement

 Tusla has responsibility for child protection and welfare services, family support, educational welfare and a range of other services, including those relating to domestic, sexual and gender-based violence.

-2. Tusla delivers the above functions through the following services:
+1. Tusla delivers the following services:

 - Child protection and welfare services, including family support services.

-- Family Resource Centres and associated national programmes.
+- Family resource centres and associated national programmes.

-- Early years services regulation and inspection.
+- Children’s services regulation and inspection.

 - Educational welfare responsibilities, including statutory education welfare services, the school completion programme and the home school community liaison scheme.